 Small businesses that make up most of the GSBA membership lost the most business, while many big corporations with stronger infrastructure thrived.

 How You Can Support LGBTQIA+ Businesses

 If you're looking for a way to support LGBTQIA+ businesses in your day-to-day transactions without spending a thousand minutes scrolling, Burdick suggested you check out your local LGBTQIA+ chamber of commerce.
-You can find National LGBT Chamber of Commerce affiliate members across the country, and the Western Business Alliance lists LGBTQIA+ chambers of commerce across the Western U.S.
+You can find National LGBT Chamber of Commerce affiliate members across the country.

 On the GSBA site, for example, you can explore everything from accountants to youth care (if you scroll alphabetically) in the annual BECU sponsored GSBA directory.
 The GSBA also has a Seattle tourism site called Travel Out Seattle, where you can find shopping, dining, lodging and entertainment around town.